Identifying and Nurturing Math Talent at Scale: An Experiment with Art of Problem Solving Self-Paced Classes in Tamil Nadu, India

 Students will be selected for this intervention using a combination of test scores on government-administered public school examinations and a screening mechanism in which high-performing students will receive access to a sample of AoPS material.

-After identifying students, they will be randomized to one of the four interventions described above.
+After identifying students, they will be randomized to one of the four primary interventions, and potentially cross-randomized to additional interventions, as described above.

 Experimental Design Details